 When the Gap Widens

 Choppy conditions and headwinds punish inflatables disproportionately.
 An inflatable’s broader profile catches more wind.
 Its flex increases in waves as the board works against inconsistent water surfaces.
-In 10+ mph wind with chop, the effective speed gap can stretch to 10-15%, based on community reports from competitive paddlers who train on both platforms.
+Nobody has published a controlled test of the gap in rough conditions, so I am not going to invent a percentage for it.
+Directionally, everything that makes an inflatable slower on flat water gets worse when the water stops being flat.

 How PSI Affects Your Speed